ivansherbs/insights.ivansherbs.com/content/nl/legal/privacykennisgeving.md

 ### Contact us

 For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e‑mail at costs@ivansherbs.com or by mail using the details provided below:

-ivansherbs
+Ivan's Herbs<br>
-[Re: Privacy Compliance Officer]
+[Re: Privacy Compliance Officer]<br>
-Korte Noorderweg 27G, 1221 NA Hilversum, Netherlands
+TKorte Noorderweg 27G, 1221 NA Hilversum, Netherlands<br>
+TODO Stefan: Is this the correct address?